dcos/dcos-docs/1.9/administration/id-and-access-mgt/iam-api.md

 # Obtain an authentication token

-You can obtain your authentication token using DC/OS CLI.
+You can obtain your authentication token using the DC/OS CLI.
 When you log into the DC/OS CLI, you paste an OpenID Connect ID token into your terminal prompt.
-This OpenID Connect ID token logs you into DC/OS CLI but does not allow you to access the HTTP API endpoints.
+This OpenID Connect ID token logs you into the DC/OS CLI but does not allow you to access the HTTP API endpoints.
 You must obtain an authentication token to gain access to the HTTP API endpoints.
 Complete the following steps to obtain your authentication token.

 [Log in to the DC/OS CLI](/docs/1.9/administration/id-and-access-mgt/managing-authentication#log-in-cli).